English Christmas Pudding

 Enjoy my recipe for an English Traditional Christmas Pudding.
 It’s rich, alcoholic and fruity too.
 It lasts for ages and makes a great gift to give at Christmas too.
 This is the best recipe for Stir it up Sunday – the traditional Christmas pudding recipe is simple and easy to make at home.
 You won’t ever want to buy Christmas puddings again when you’ve made this recipe.

-So here it is my first ever Christmas pudding ready to be tested (a month early) by my family for Christmas.
+So here it is my traditional Christmas pudding ready to be tested by my family for Christmas.
 We had it with a lot of homemade custard.
 Delicious!

 I love Christmas pudding.
 It’s a super special dessert which I would love to enjoy more often than just at Christmas.
 However this festive dessert makes it very special.
 It’s definitely easier to buy but making it at home is something really special.
 I love the mix of fruits mixed in and of course them being in soaked in delicious spirits really boosts that flavour.